Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Adding a Destination.rst

     return 0;
    }

-Like before, you can compile it with `cmake --build build` and run it!
+Like before, you can compile it with :code:`cmake --build build` and run it!

 In our next tutorial, we'll cover receiving messages.